mohamadH80/Deep-Learning-HW1/README.md

 The first homework of Deep Learning course at Sharif University of Technology

-Q1 notebook is dimenssion deruction with PCA and test with MNIST dataset.
+Q1 notebook is dimenssion reduction with PCA and test with MNIST dataset.

 Q2 notebook is implementation of decision_tree algorithm and test on MNIST dataset.